-Higgins Creek Trail is a 4.4 mile lightly trafficked out and back trail located near Erwin, TN that features a waterfall and is rated as moderate.
+Higgins Creek Trail is a 4.4 mile lightly trafficked out and back trail located near Erwin, Tennessee that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 This trail leads uphill a mile to a cascading waterfall.
 You can walk even further to explore 4-5 more waterfalls that are all part of Lower Higgins Creek.
 The waterfall is about a mile in on your right.
 The trail has a moderate grade, with the exception of the last quarter mile, when it becomes steep.
 You'll be able to see the waterfall down a treacherous 100 foot slope to your right.
 It's best to visit in the spring or fall, as the steep descent to the falls is made even more difficult when the slope is completely overgrown.
 Continue on the main trail for another half mile or so to discover more waterfalls.
 The trail is well-maintained.
 If you do travel to the other falls be prepared to cross the creek a few times.
 Paths to the other waterfalls are almost nonexistent after the first waterfall.

 so we weren't able to hike here if you use the directions in the app it takes you down a small gravel road where people live off. there are no trespassing signs everywhere and signs that towing is inforced.
 We didn't want to take the risk of going on a beautiful hike and having our car towed at end of it.

 A bit steep, but not a long hike.
 The main falls is the only one really worth going to.
 The others you can only see from the trail looking down.
 You have to go down a very steep, slippery section to get to the bottom of the main falls which I would not reccomend for kids or dogs.
 It was nice that we were the only people there which made for some relaxing hammocking at the base of the falls!